slach41/slach41/README.md

 # Hey there! 👋

-I'm Mohammad Salfeety An IT & Cybersecurity Professional , focused on securing environments, optimizing networks, and providing top-tier technical support.
+I'm Mohammad Salfeety, a Cybersecurity & SOC Analyst (Junior) with a solid foundation in computer engineering, networking, and technical support.
 I bridge the gap between complex system administration and proactive security operations.

+This profile showcases my hands-on labs and technical experience across both offensive security concepts and defensive log triage.

 - 🎯 **What I do:** Monitor, analyze logs, and investigate incidents to keep infrastructures safe.
 - 🚀 **Currently working on:** Enhancing my hands-on experience in SOC workflows and advanced threat hunting.